contact us.

 2. Budget

 The most frequently encountered limiting factor is budget.
 Solar is not cheap!
 Most customers see solar as an investment, and like any other investment, it must be carefully considered and weighed against other options.
 Financing is available and most banks are willing to lend at low rates for home improvement loans.
 There is a 30% federal income tax credit, but that doesn't help offset costs until you monetize it--- when you owe the IRS the following year(s).
-Solar for residential starts out at over $10,000 and can go up.
-Our average systems are around $30,000 but we often do smaller arrays for $12,000.
+Solar for residential starts out at about $10,000 and goes up to over $100,000 for whole home battery backup systems.
+Our average systems are around $30,000 but we often do smaller arrays for $12-15,000.

 3. Your annual consumption of energy